Department: Prevention Science Institute

 Special Instructions to Applicants

-Complete applications must include a cover letter, resume, and three professional references.
+Please apply online with a cover letter, CV, and contact information for three professional references.

 The Prevention Science Institute (PSI) at the University of Oregon is a multidisciplinary institute focused on understanding human development, preventing behavioral health problems, and implementing effective interventions in community settings.
 The PSI evolved from the Child and Family Center, which remains as a center within the PSI.